ravenxrz/ravenxrz.github.io/source/_posts/CMU-15445-proj3-query-plan.md

       right_tuples.push_back(right_tuple);
     }
   }
-  /* now we fetch all tuples in left and right table, it's time to combine them */ /* assume left table is smaller */ for (const Tuple &left : left_tuples) {
+  /* now we have fetched all tuples in left and right table, it's time to combine them */ /* assume left table is smaller */ for (const Tuple &left : left_tuples) {
     for (const Tuple &right : right_tuples) {